 - Inland Valley Hope Partners

-The above represents typical use.
+The above represent typical use.
 What about atypical use?

 VolunteerSignup.org saw a surge of use after Hurricane Sandy in 2012.
 Because government alone could not deliver all disaster relief services (eg., food to the elderly), the people of New York and elsewhere mobilized, using VolunteerSignup.org to help recruit and organize volunteers.